seoklab/ldld/README.md

 "hard" (i.e., terminal) part!

-**Caution for advanced users**: This command will create a new environment named `pytorch` and do nothing if it exists.
+**Caution for advanced users**: This command will create a new environment named `ldld` and do nothing if it exists.
 Please check for existence and remove it or check the packages in the original one against the [environment file](environment.yml).

 ```bash